Cherokee delegate to the United States House of Representatives

+Kimberly Teehee, nominee for the delegate position since 2019.

 The Cherokee delegate to the United States House of Representatives is an office established via the Treaty of New Echota in 1835.
 The office was intended to represent the Cherokee people and was instrumental in negotiations of land transfer and sovereignty in the Treaty.
 The office went vacant until 2019, with the appointment of Kimberly Teehee of the Cherokee Nation.
 Teehee and tribal leadership attempted to get her seated in the 116th and 117th United States Congresses.
 In 2021, the United Keetoowah Band of Cherokee Indians designated their own delegate, lawyer Victoria Holland.